supermorphDotTech/Windows-Scripts/README.md

 only stop the last transcript started.
 In case of multiple instances it may lead to loss of data or even file I/O collisions.

+## run_ps_script.cmd

+This Batch script is used to run a PowerShell script without typing to console.
+The PowerShell script is meant to be put into the same directory, however the variables *scriptName* and *scriptDir* may both be modified.

 ## search_hardware_by_id.ps1

 This PowerShell script searches for the user friendly names of hardware devices.
 So if